 - 5 large eggs

-- ¼ cup light mayo (plus more for bread)
+- ¼ cup mayonnaise, plus more to taste for bread

 - pinch salt